UWrc/UWrc.github.io/blog/2024-06-11-maintenance.md

 Thanks again for your patience with our monthly scheduled maintenance.
 This month, we deployed new node resources that were purchased by various UW Researchers from across campus.
 These nodes are a little different, so we wanted to bring your attention to them and provide guidance on their use when they are idle with the checkpoint partition.

+### New G2 Nodes

-**G2 Nodes:** A new class of nodes have been deployed on `klone` which we are calling `g2` because they are the second generation of nodes. `g2` CPU nodes feature AMD EPYC 9000-series 'Genoa' processors, and new GPU nodes featuring either NVIDIA L40 or L40S GPUs.
+A new class of nodes have been deployed on `klone` which we are calling `g2` because they are the second generation of nodes. `g2` CPU nodes feature AMD EPYC 9000-series 'Genoa' processors, and new GPU nodes featuring either NVIDIA L40 or L40S GPUs.
 These nodes will join our community resources that can be used when idle (`ckpt`) under the new partitions:
 * `ckpt-g2` for scheduling jobs on `g2` nodes only.
 * `ckpt-all` for scheduling jobs on either generation 1 or `g2` nodes.
 * `ckpt` will now schedule jobs on generation 1 nodes only.

  [**Please review our documentation HERE**](https://hyak.uw.edu/docs/compute/checkpoint#new-g2-nodes) for specific instructions for accessing these resources.
 Additionally, [**please see the blog post here**](https://hyak.uw.edu/blog/g1-vs-g2) where we discuss additional considerations for their usage.

+To accompany the new `g2` node deployments, we built a new Open MPI module, which is now the default module when `module load ompi` is executed.
+The MPI test suite completed without error on both `g1` and `g2` nodes.
+Testing indicated that g2s completed the task slightly faster than g1s, and that the new module completed the task faster than the previous default version (`ompi/4.1.6-2`) which was built for CascadeLake, prompting the default switch.

+If you were calling `ompi/4.1.6-2` specifically (i.e., `module load ompi/4.1.6-2`) and intend to switch to `--partition=ckpt-all` you may encounter MPI errors.
+Either stick with `--partition=ckpt` or execute `module load ompi` to load the new default module with `ckpt-all`.

+### Student Opportunities

 In addition, we have two student opportunities to bring to your attention.